elementary-Inc/blog/_posts/2020-02-18-appcenter-spotlight-planner.md

 While these weren't strict promises, I would definitely be interested in an online music app and game emulator!
 I look forward to seeing what they do next.

+## Get Planner

+Planner is [available on AppCenter](https://appcenter.elementary.io/{{ page.rdnn }}) today for free.
+As with all apps on AppCenter, it's open source and [available on Github](https://github.com/alainm23/planner).

+{% include appcenter.html %}

+While Alain has made Planner available for free, they do have a [PayPal] and [Patreon] to help sustain development.
+If you're a fan of Planner or Alain's other apps, consider contributing via PayPal or becoming a patron!
+You can follow Alain on Twitter at [@alainm23], or Planner at [@planner_todo].

 ## Thanks

 Thanks to all of the app developers like Alain, everyone who has bought an app on AppCenter, and to all of our supporters, backers, and customers!
 Your contributions make elementary possible.
 If you’d like to help build and improve elementary OS, don’t hesitate to [Get Involved](https://elementary.io/get-involved).

 Alain would like to thank all the people who helped them develop Planner, and everyone who has contributed via PayPal and Patreon.

+{% include spotlight.html %}

 [PayPal]: https://www.paypal.me/alainm23
 [Patreon]: https://www.patreon.com/alainm23